Americans Travel Abroad for Dental Work

 But to take advantage of the cost savings and still receive good quality dental services, it is important to know where to go and which clinics have a history of satisfied patients.
 Here is a simple checklist:

 - Go to a location known to be safe and accommodating to Americans.
-We recommend a few border towns in northern Mexico over cities such as Tijuana.
-Tijuana has more issues with crime and are more difficult to cross the border.
+For example, we recommend a few border towns in northern Mexico over cities such as Tijuana.
+This is because Tijuana has more issues with crime, and it is more difficult to cross the border.

-- Make sure the clinic you choose has a good track record of satisfaction, and that the dentists and staff speak English.
-Also, make sure the dentist is properly credentialed and that he or she displays their license prominently in the office.
+- Ensure the clinic you choose has a good track record of satisfaction and that the dentists and staff speak English.
+Also, make sure the dentist is properly credentialed and displays their license prominently in the office.

 Dental Referral Services

-If you have any concerns about the logistics of getting dental care in Mexico, a dental referral service can take all of the worry out of getting affordable, quality cross-border dental care.
-This new category of service goes beyond just referring patients to dental clinics in Mexico, and can help with every part of your experience.
+If you have any concerns about the logistics of getting dental care in Mexico, a dental referral service can take all of the worries out of getting affordable, quality cross-border dental care.
+This new service category goes beyond just referring patients to dental clinics in Mexico and can help with every part of your experience.

-Today, many dental clinics in Mexico have a long history of servicing Americans, and have proven that good dental services at a significant cost savings are available to U.S. citizens.
+Today, many dental clinics in Mexico have a long history of servicing Americans and have proven that good dental services at significant cost savings are available to U.S. citizens.
 Putting off needed dental care because of the cost?
 It isn’t necessary anymore, as many Americans have already discovered.